 - Q: What are the sound requirements for Heritage?

 A: Heritage will bring their own wireless microphones, wireless mixer unit, and wedge monitor.
 The church will need to provide A/C power and two XLR inputs into the main house system.
-The Heritage sound technician, Will Wagner, will travel with travel with the group to help set up and run the system.
+The Heritage sound technician will travel with travel with the group to help set up and run the system.
 The digital mixer that Heritage uses is a Soundcraft Ui 16.
 Download Brochure/Specs

 - Q: Are there other things the church needs to provide?